geozi/maven-inventorymanagement/README.md

 ## Prerequisites

- * A local instance of MySQL-Server, the inventoryDB model/schema, and a version of Java (17 or higher).
+ * A local instance of MySQL-Server, the inventoryDB model/schema, Maven, and a version of Java (17 or higher).

 ## Usage